MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 We histogram the atoms of reference into a 2D grid by mapping each atom at :math:`x` and :math:`y` coordinates to an integer bin index.
-The scale factor converts coordinates in length units into bin units so that flooring yields an integer
+The scale factor converts coordinates from length units into bin units so that flooring yields an integer
 index:

 .. math::